armanculah/webproject/README.md

 # webproject
-This is my repository for my project I am doing for the course IT207 Milestone 1 (Creating GitHub repo and front end of my website)
+This is my repository for my project I am doing for the course IT207 Milestone 1 (Creating GitHub repo and front end of my website) My project has the goal to create a simple and functional blogpage as a webpage